Kitu96/NodeProject-1/README.md

 Write a dummy Api for Admin
 write a dummy auth middleware for all user routes expect login Error Handling using app.use("/" ,(err,req,res,next)=>{})

+Create a free cluster on mongooseDb official website(Mongo Atlas) Install mongoose library connect your application to the database "Connection-url"/devTinder' Call the ConnectDB function and connect to Database before starting application on 7777 Create a userSchema(src==>models==>user) and user Model Create a POST/signup API to data to database push documents using API calls